Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: Perturbative Calculation of the Tunneling Rate

-The low frequency behavior $J\sim \omega^x$ is conventionally classified\cite{Leggett} as ``superOhmic'' for $x >1$ (the present case), where perturbation theory is applicable, "Ohmic" for $x=1$ (which is obtained in the diffusive case), and ``subOhmic'' for $ x < 1$, in which cases non-perturbative methods are necessary.
+Changes in the form of the high frequency cutoff in the spectral distribution function, $J(\omega)$, result in a frequency independent additive correction to the kernel, $\kappa(\omega)$.
+In turn, this additive constant produces only an (unimportant) additive correction to the ground-state energy that is not involved in the dynamics.
+The low frequency behavior $J\sim \omega^x$ is conventionally classified\cite{Leggett} as ``superOhmic'' for $x >1$ (the present case) where perturbation theory is applicable, "Ohmic" for $x=1$ (which is obtained in the diffusive case), and ``subOhmic'' for $ x < 1$ which requires non-perturbative methods.

-With the spectral function in hand, we can straightforwardly calculate the tunneling rate following the steps of Ref. \onlinecite{Leggett}, to second order in the tunneling matrix element to obtain
+With the spectral function in hand, following the steps of Ref. \onlinecite{Leggett}, the tunneling matrix element to second order is

-Here $I_{1}(x)$ is a modified Bessel function of the first kind. $\varepsilon\equiv\frac{\pi\hbar^{2}}{2A}\propto\varepsilon_{F}$ has the dimension of energy and $A$ and $\Omega$ are defined in Eq. $\left( \ref{Aom}\right)$.
+Here $I_{1}(x)$ is a modified Bessel function of the first kind, $\varepsilon\equiv\frac{\pi\hbar^{2}}{2A}\propto\varepsilon_{F}$ has the dimension of energy, and $A$ and $\Omega$ are defined in Eq. $\left( \ref{Aom}\right)$.
 We note that the effect of Coulomb interaction enters the tunneling rate through the renormalized tunneling matrix element

-where $r_{s}=\left(1/n\pi\right)^{1/2}a_B^{-1}$ is the ratio of the Coulomb interaction energy to the kinetic energy, $n$ is the electron density, and $a_{B}$ is the Bohr radius.
+$r_{s}=\left(1/n\pi\right)^{1/2}a_B^{-1}$ is the ratio of the Coulomb interaction energy to the kinetic energy, $n$ is the electron density, and $a_{B}$ is the effective Bohr radius.
 Tunneling is suppressed for lower density, i.e. for larger $r_s$.
-The most notable feature of our results in Eq. \eqref{tunnrate} and Eq. \eqref{tDelta} is the existence of an ``elastic'' term proportional to $\delta\left( V_{\text{bias}}/\hbar\Omega\right)$, which dominates the tunneling rate in the $V_{\text{bias}}\rightarrow0$ limit.
-This term is absent in the Ohmic and subOhmic cases, due to the vanishing overlap (infrared catastrophe) between the $\sigma_z=\pm1$ unperturbed ground states.
+The most notable feature of our results in Eq. \eqref{tunnrate} and Eq. \eqref{tDelta} is the existence of an ``elastic'' term proportional to the Dirac delta function $\delta\left( V_{\text{bias}}\right)$, which dominates the tunneling rate in the $V_{\text{bias}}\rightarrow0$ limit.
+This term is absent in the Ohmic and sub-Ohmic cases due to the vanishing overlap (infrared catastrophe) between the $\sigma_z=\pm1$ unperturbed ground states.
 This proves the existence of a finite tunneling amplitude at zero bias.
+To illustrate this point, consider tunneling at T=0 not between two individual states but rather between two systems with density of states $\rho_1(E)$ and $\rho_2(E)$, respectively, to model local tunneling between two Fermi liquids.
+The tunneling current for $V>E_F$ is then given by